» Computer Science Program «

 Introduction to the field of computer science, including concepts of machine architecture, data representation, operating systems, networking and telecommunications, algorithms, programming languages, software engineering, data organization, and artificial intelligence.
 Intended as a first course for computer science majors.
 (Prerequisites: MATH 0099 or appropriate placement test score into MATH 1115; college level reading).
 (3 C).

 This course introduces development of applications for mobile devices.
 Students will explore web programming, native device programming, and database interaction.
 Students will construct and evaluate multiple applications for mobile devices.
-(Prerequisites: MATH 1111 or higher).
+(Prerequisites: MATH 1111 or higher; college level reading).
 (3 C/3 lect/lab).

 A course for non-computer science majors to introduce the concepts of data representation, algorithms, and programming in a high-level language.
 Algorithm development, modular design, and program debug.
 This course is intended for students who need an introduction to programming without the computer science theory content of the computer science programming sequence.
 (Prerequisites: MATH 0099 or appropriate placement test score into MATH 1115; college level reading).
 (4 C).